Thyristor

 Some sources define "silicon-controlled rectifier" (SCR) and "thyristor" as synonymous.
 Other sources define thyristors as more complex devices that incorporate at least four layers of alternating N-type and P-type substrate.

 The first thyristor devices were released commercially in 1956.
 Because thyristors can control a relatively large amount of power and voltage with a small device, they find wide application in control of electric power, ranging from light dimmers and electric motor speed control to high-voltage direct-current power transmission.
-Thyristors may be used in power-switching circuits, relay-replacement circuits, inverter circuits, oscillator circuits, level-detector circuits, chopper circuits, light-dimming circuits, low-cost timer circuits, logic circuits, speed-control circuits, phase-control circuits, etc. Originally, thyristors relied only on current reversal to turn them off, making them difficult to apply for direct current; newer device types can be turned on and off through the control gate signal.
+Thyristors may be used in power-switching circuits, relay-replacement circuits, inverter circuits, oscillator circuits, level-detector circuits, chopper circuits, light-dimming circuits, low-cost timer circuits, logic circuits, speed-control circuits, phase-control circuits, etc. Originally, thyristors relied only on current reversal to turn them off, making them difficult to apply to direct current; newer device types can be turned on and off through the control-gate signal.
 The latter is known as a gate turn-off thyristor, or GTO thyristor.

 Unlike transistors, thyristors have a two-valued switching characteristic, meaning that a thyristor can only be fully on or off, while a transistor can lie in between on and off states.
 This makes a thyristor unsuitable as an analog amplifier, but useful as a switch.

 History

 The silicon controlled rectifier (SCR) or thyristor proposed by William Shockley in 1950 and championed by Moll and others at Bell Labs was developed in 1956 by power engineers at General Electric (GE), led by Gordon Hall and commercialized by GE's Frank W. "Bill" Gutzwiller.
 The Institute of Electrical and Electronics Engineers recognized the invention by placing a plaque at the invention site in Clyde, New York, and declaring it an IEEE Historic Milestone.

 In 1960, Transitron Electronic Corporation marketed an PNPN tetrode with a high current gain at the time referred to as Binistor.
-Device was predicted to be applied both in switching and data storage circuits.
-One research paper using Transitron's tetrode demonstrated an "unusual" (at the time) switched-mode power supply circuit.
+The device was predicted to be applied both in switching and data-storage circuits.
+One research paper using Transitron's tetrode demonstrated an "unusual" (at the time) switched-mode power-supply circuit.